 What’s the biggest headache for your clients and prospects?
 And how can you make life easier for them?

-When we surveyed and interviewed SMEs recently (a full report is on the way) they told us that cashflow, late payments, crisis recovery and dealing with HMRC were among their biggest concerns.
+When we surveyed SMEs recently they told us that online competition, cashflow, financing, MTD and dealing with HMRC were among their biggest concerns.

-On that last point, one of our interview subjects said of their accountant:
+On that last point, one SME said of their accountant: